Print media and publishing houses

 The diversity of Berlin's book and press market is unique in Germany.
 Small innovative publishers as well as internationally active scientific and specialist publishers are based here.

-With around 10,000 publications annually, over 150 book publishers, and more than 80 newspaper publishers, Berlin is Germany's most important publishing center.
+Berlin is Germany's leading center for the press and publishing industry.
 Axel Springer AG, one of Europe's largest media groups and Germany's largest newspaper publisher, has its headquarters here.
 Springer Nature, Ullstein, Cornelsen, Suhrkamp, Walter de Gruyter, Egmont Ehapa, and Hanser Verlag are also based in Berlin.
-In total, there are over 3,850 companies with around 19,000 employees in the regional book and press market.
-Berlin is also home to important industry associations such as BDVZ, VDZ, and the Federal Press Conference.
+In total, there are over 1,700 companies in the regional press market, employing approximately 8,300 people.

 Diverse newspaper and publishing landscape